The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 How much does a Driver Hire franchise cost?

-The franchise fee to set up a Driver Hire franchise is £32,000.
+The basic franchise fee to set up a Driver Hire franchise, in a vacant territory, is £32,000.
 This sum includes support, as you prepare and plan your business, and six weeks of basic training for the franchisee and their employees.
-It also includes some initial marketing material.
-Driver Hire recommends investing a further £7,000 to £10,000 to cover additional costs for furniture and office equipment, as well as professional fees.
+It also includes launch support (including £1,000 of marketing material).
+Driver Hire recommends investing an additional £8,000 to cover office furniture, signage and professional fees.
 Driver Hire will charge franchise fees of 8 per cent of gross turnover.

 Can franchisees expect initial financial support?

-Yes, franchisees can receive funding of around 70 per cent if they wish, as Driver Hire has strong relationships with all the main UK banks.
+Yes, franchisees can receive funding of around 70 per cent if they wish, as Driver Hire has strong relationships with all the main UK banks (you may be asked to provide security).
+Alternatively, the government-backed Enterprise Finance Guarantee Scheme may be applicable.

 What does the Driver Hire recruitment process involve?